!-- Google tag (gtag.js) -->

 Every client’s case study has a relevant photograph and a captivating, clear, and data-backed headline that invites visitors to read the full case study.

-Every Airbnb case study features personal photographs and videos of the person who is sharing their experience.
+Every Airbnb case study features personal photographs and videos of the person who is sharing their positive experience.
 This immediately appeals to the emotions of the visitors, and their intriguing titles make this page irresistible to go through.

 A template you can use: